ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 print x1 && x2
 ```

 The logical And operator (&&) returns the boolean value true if both operands are true and returns false otherwise.
 The operands are implicitly converted to type bool prior to evaluation, and the result is of type bool.
-Logical AND has left-to-right associativity.
+Logical And has left-to-right associativity.

-The operands to the logical AND operator need not be of the same type, but they must be of integral or pointer type.
+The operands to the logical And operator need not be of the same type, but they must be of integral or pointer type.
 The operands are commonly relational or equality expressions.

 The first operand is completely evaluated and all side effects are completed before continuing evaluation of the logical And expression.